ukoloff/win-ca/vscode/README.md

 Install from [here][ukoloff.win-ca] or open VS Code, hit `Ctrl+Shift+X` (Extensions pane), search for `win-ca` and press `Install`.

+## Parameters

+Since v3.0.0 this extension has got some parameters,
+namely:

+- Save or not ceritificates to disk

+- Method of injection
+  + `None` (do not inject; there is no point in this option)
+  + `Replace` built-in certificates with what Windows thinks are the root certificates
+  + `Append`, new *experimental* method, where both list are used together

+Note,
+that if you change the parameters,
+VS Code must be restarted,
+since old values are cached too deeply in the guts of `https` module and there is no way to update them on the fly.

 [win-ca]: https://ukoloff@github.com/ukoloff/win-ca
 [Mozilla]: https://wiki.mozilla.org/CA/Included_Certificates